pankajbisht/openEditor/README.md

 In openEdit we have lots of method to achieve canvas api functionality.

-Ex - c.rect(0, 0, 100, 100); // for create square c indicates char or object
+Ex - c.rect(0, 0, 100, 100); // for create square
+//c indicate character or object

 # How to use